APC by Schneider Electric: Acquisition by Schneider

 Schneider Electric announced its acquisition of APC on October 30, 2006 and completed it on February 14, 2007.
-APC share-holders approved the deal on January 16, 2007.
+APC shareholders approved the deal on January 16, 2007.
 The European Union authorized the merger, provided that Schneider divest itself of the MGE UPS SYSTEMS global UPS business below 10kVA.
 Late in 2007 Eaton Powerware bought the MGE Office Protection Systems division of Schneider.

 Product lines

 The company focuses its efforts on four application areas: